-- Without CAF, tank owners and operators of about 750 of the 1,750 tank facilities throughout the state would be in jeopardy of not having financial assurance coverage, which is required by state and federal law.
+Without Corrective Action Fund (CAF), tank owners and operators of hundreds of tank facilities throughout the state would be in jeopardy of not having financial assurance coverage, which is required by state and federal law.
 Without this coverage, they would be unable to operate, forcing many rural residents to drive long distances to buy fuel.

 CAF Claim Forms